The door-to-door cold produce delivery man with a hot idea.

 Victoria, British Columbia

-On a cold winter morning, produce salesman Reg Parlby arrived at Wholesale Row near Yates and Wharf Streets.
-As smoke curled from a black pipe attached to the back of his truck, he loaded up with fresh produce to sell to customers on the road.
-Other food pedlars ceased to operate during cold weather, fearing their produce would freeze before the goods could be delivered.
+Snow was falling on Victoria when Reg Parlby arrived at A.P.
+Slades on Wholesale Row, a bustling food distribution hub near the corner of Yates and Wharf Streets.
+Most food pedlars ceased to operate during cold weather, fearing their produce would freeze before the goods could be delivered.
 But not Parlby.
-He had installed a wood stove in the back of his truck to keep the temperature inside well above freezing.
+He had installed a wood stove in the back of his truck to keep himself and his inventory from freezing.
+After loading up with as much fresh produce as he could stack, he drove away, smoke curling from a black chimney attached to the back end of his truck.